Timeline of the 2022 Russian invasion of Ukraine: 16 March

 The U.S. Embassy in Kyiv reported that Russian forces had shot and killed 10 people queuing up for bread in Chernihiv, though it provided no evidence.
 Videos were later posted by others on social media showing the purported aftermath.

 Ukraine later announced its forces had begun a counter-offensive to repel Russian forces approaching Kyiv, with fighting in Bucha, Hostomel, and Irpin.
 Additionally, Ukrainian forces also started an offensive near Mykolaiv towards Kherson.

 Andriy Yermak, Head of the Office of the President of Ukraine, later reported that Russian forces had released Melitopol's mayor, Ivan Fedorov.
 The regional drama theater in Mariupol, sheltering around 1,000 civilians, was bombed later that day.
 In two places outside the theatre, the word "дети" (Russian for "children") was spelled out in an attempt to identify it to invading forces as a civilian air raid shelter containing children, and not a military target.

 17 March

-During the day, the city of Rubizhne, in Eastern Ukraine, was captured by Russia.
-The city of Izium, also in Eastern Ukraine, was reportedly captured, though fighting continued.
+The city of Izium, in eastern Ukraine, was reportedly captured, though fighting continued.

+In response to the invasion, Canada introduced the Canada‑Ukraine authorization for emergency travel visa, reducing the barrier of entry to Canada for Ukrainian residents fleeing the war.

 18 March

 Russian artillery hit a Ukrainian military barracks in Mykolaiv, where around 200 soldiers were stationed.
 Only one survivor was pulled from the rubble the next day; temperatures fell below −6 °C (21 °F) during the night.

+In northern Poltava Oblast, local hunters reported that they had captured more than 10 Russian tanks and turned them over to the Ukrainian Army.